Three-year annual modulation search with COSINE-100: Event Selection

 The first step in the event selection procedure is to identify and remove muon-induced events, defined as any event that occurs within 30~ms of an energy deposition in the muon veto system.
 We also remove events with characteristics that are consistent with noise signals that originate from electronic pickup.
 Next, we classify the remaining events as ``single-hit" or ``multi-hit."
 Specifically, a single-hit event is any event in which there is an energy deposition in only a single NaI(Tl) detector along with no measurable energy deposition in the LS veto; a multi-hit event is any event with an energy deposition in multiple NaI(Tl) detectors, or an event with an energy deposition in at least one NaI(Tl) detector and the LS veto.
 Dark matter, due to its extremely small probability of interacting with ordinary matter, is expected to exclusively induce single-hit events.
 While multi-hit events are not directly used in the dark matter search, they provide a convenient sideband sample for the evaluation of cut efficiencies and the assessment of other properties of our modulation search procedure.

 The primary focus of our event-selection procedure is to remove PMT-induced noise events that mimic the shape of NaI(Tl) scintillation signals.
 At lower energies, it becomes increasingly difficult to distinguish between signal and PMT-induced noise events due to the fewer number of photons emitted by a NaI(Tl) detector.
 Thus, decreasing our energy threshold required the development of a more powerful noise discrimination algorithm than that of our previous approach~\cite{COSINE_WIMP}.
 This updated event selection procedure utilizes a new metric, named the ``likelihood score," that compares individual PMT waveforms to template signal and noise waveforms.
-The signal template is obtained from events occurring during a \isotope{Co}{60} calibration run, and the noise template is created using events identified as noise via an independent pulse-shape identification procedure.
+The signal template is obtained from a high-purity calibration dataset of scintillation events.
+The events in this high-purity dataset originate from Compton-scattered $\gamma$-rays from a \isotope{Co}{60} calibration source and were isolated from non-scintillation noise events by selecting only multi-hit events.
+The noise template is created using events identified as noise via an independent pulse-shape identification procedure.
 The difference between the signal and noise likelihood values is defined as the likelihood score for each individual event.
-We utilize a boosted decision tree (BDT) to combine the likelihood score with other event discriminators that were used in our previous modulation search~\cite{COSINE_modulation}.
-With this updated event selection we achieve a signal selection efficiency above 80\% in the 1--1.5~keV energy bin and that approaches unity above 2~keV.